warolv/cka-series/README.md

     port: 80
 ```

-You must add it to web / api /db newtwork policy.
+You must add it to web / api /db network policy.

 8. **web pod** must have ingress and egress internet access (use external services to work properly), but must **deny egress access to any pod inside of the k8s cluster**, except api pod (which already done previously) in the same namespace.